French Language in Geneva

 - Duolingo, which is free, is also a great option.

 Generally, you’ll find that French in Geneva is fairly similar to what you’ll use elsewhere, but there are two very important words you need to know.
-The Swiss do not say “soixante-dix” for the number 70, nor do they say “quatre-vignt-dix” for 90.
-Instead, they use “septante” and “nonante”, respectively.
-(Some regions of Switzerland also substitute “huitante” for 80, though you’ll rarely hear it in Geneva.)
+The Genevois do not say “quatre-vignt-dix” for 90.
+Instead, they “nonante”.
+(Some cantons, mostly Vaud, also substitute do not say “septante” for 70 “huitante” for 80, though you’ll rarely hear them in Geneva.)

 For those of you not in Geneva on a carte de legitimation, you may be required to reach a certain level in French before receiving a residence permit due to new immigration law effective January 2019.
 Read more here.